© Getty Images

 Territorial disputes can last decades, if not centuries or more.
 Found across the world, they're complicated and almost always ever-changing.
 Some of these disputes are caused by rivalries between countries or peoples.
 But most of them often involve claims of historical ownership.
 And when it comes to a resolution, some of these disputes didn't even end in a decisive war.
 The losing side in a military defeat may simply refuse to relinquish its claim.

-From Crimea to Kashmir, click through the following gallery to read up on some of the most disputed territories in the world.
+From Palestine to Crimea, click through the following gallery to read up on some of the most disputed territories in the world.

 RECOMMENDED FOR YOU